codesenju/kubectl-nuke-go/docs/FAQ.md

 ## How do I get help?

-- Run `kubectl-nuke --help` for command help
+- Run `kubectl-nuke --help` for general command help
 - Run `kubectl-nuke ns --help` for namespace command help
+- Run `kubectl-nuke pod --help` for pod command help
 - Check the documentation in the `docs/` folder
 - Open an issue on GitHub for bugs or feature requests